Mortgage terms are getting longer, especially for first-time buyers.

 Lenders will perform an affordability check before offering a mortgage.
-Sometimes their model will say the monthly payments on a 30-year mortgage are too high for you to manage (even if you think you are already paying more than that in rent!) but a 35-year mortgage was possible.
+Sometimes their model will say the monthly payments on a 30-year mortgage are too high for you to manage (even if you think you are already paying more than that in rent!) but a 35-year mortgage is possible.

 The downsides for borrowers

 By opting for a lengthy mortgage, you are delaying the point you are mortgage-free.
-That may mean you have to retire later or stay in a stressful job for longer.

-Retirement, health problems and pensions may all seem a long way away when you are 30, but your choice of a mortgage term could make a significant difference to your life many years ahead.
+Retirement, health problems and pensions may all seem a long way away when you are 30.
+But your choice of a mortgage term could make a significant difference to your life many years ahead.

-Paying more interest over the whole term
+1. Paying more interest over the whole term

-Look at the figures for a mortgage of £100,000, assuming the interest rate is 4% throughout:
+Look at the figures for a mortgage of £100,000, assuming the interest rate is 5% throughout:

 monthly payment |